-First we need to define our terms.
+First, we need to define our terms.
 Spiral learning is based on behaviorism, which says we are programmable machines and we need endless repetitions to master something.
-Spiral curriculums cover the same material year after year in ever widening circles, with the anticipation that increased exposures will eventually lead to mastery of the basics.
+Spiral curriculums cover the same material year after year in ever-widening circles, with the anticipation that increased exposure will eventually lead to mastery of the basics.
 The number of topics covered is broad, but they never go deep.
 It is more of an exposure philosophy.

 The mastery approach curriculum builds sequentially.
 This philosophy states that there is no need to move to the next step until the preceding one is mastered.
 Therefore, lessons may take many days or even weeks if necessary for students to master the facts.
 Fewer topics are covered.
 Pre-testing and post-testing are done to assure mastery.
 Both approaches have some validity as well as some drawbacks.

-Thomas E. Clark, author of VideoText Algebra, defines the goal of arithmetic as finding an answer, but the goal of mathematics as solving a problem.
+Thomas E. Clark, the author of VideoText Algebra, defines the goal of arithmetic as finding an answer, but the goal of mathematics is solving a problem.
 We need to teach students to be problem solvers.
 Therefore, RightStart™ Mathematics introduces a large number of topics, but they are built sequentially for greater understanding.
 Students need to be challenged by many topics in order to see the interconnectedness in mathematics.
 For example, one of the goals of mathematics instruction is that students be fluid in their basic facts.
 So, students learn strategies for mastering the facts.
 They master them by playing games, which gives them a reason for learning the facts.

 In RightStart™, students learn techniques for thinking mathematically.
-Dr. Cotter has systematically introduced principles of mathematics that lead students to self-discovery through the well-designed lessons.
+Dr. Cotter has systematically introduced principles of mathematics that lead students to self-discovery through well-designed lessons.

 Understanding is stressed throughout.
 The primary manipulative is the AL Abacus.
 Necessary repetition is provided through math card games.